top of page

 At the heart of Georgie's teaching philosophy is the belief that nurturing, supportive relationships create an environment where tamariki feel safe and valued, which helps them thrive.
 Georgie is committed to building genuine connections with each child, believing that a strong foundation in emotional and social development leads to a more meaningful and enriching learning journey for tamariki.

-Georgie has been a member of the teaching team at St Albans Community Preschool since 2016 and proudly became qualified in 2023 with her Bachelors of Early Childhood Education and Care.
+Georgie has been a member of the St Albans Community Preschool teaching team since 2016.
+She holds a Bachelor's Degree in Early Childhood Education and Care.

 Me te wai korari / Like the nectar of the flax flower: